 Medical Aid in Dying

-Compassion & Choices is the thought leader in the movement to expand end-of-life-options and improve care at the end of life:
+Compassion & Choices is the oldest and largest organization in the movement to expand end-of-life-options and improve care at the end of life:

 ➔ Compassion & Choices President Barbara Coombs Lee co-authored Oregon’s landmark Death With Dignity Act, which went into effect in 1997.
 Twenty years later, lawmakers continue to look at the Oregon experience and are developing new legislative approaches to medical aid in dying nationwide.